NDA-Software/socket-actions/docs/server/socketEvents/onAuthFailure.md

-# onAuthFailure (socket: ClientSocket, error: Error, message: Buffer): Promise\<void>
+# onAuthFailure (socket: ClientSocket, error: Error, message: Buffer): Promise\<void> | void

 ## Description

 This event is run after onAuth is stopped by an error.
 If not provided this event will default to sending a message with "Failed Authentication" to the client socket.

 ## Parameters

 - clientSocket: The user-identifying open socket.
 - error: The error thrown by onAuth.
 - message: Message sent from the client with data expected to be used for authentication.

 ## Usage: